Apzyte-Gamer/hack-Envision-2024/Crypto/One Time Use/README.md

     return b64encode(encrypted_message).decode()
 ```

 Note - To strxor, we have to have 2 equal length of strings.
-So thats why I used
+So thats why I used "A"*31 which is 31 "A"'s or `AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`

 Solution
 =